blakeanneberg/CCNA/textbook.md

 ## User> and Enable# (Privileged) Modes
 - USERNAME>`user EXEC mode` also called user mode allows
 1. look around but not break anything
-2. Exec mode part of the name refers to the fact that in this mode, when you enter a command, the switch executes the command and then displayes messages that describe the commands results.
+2. Exec mode part of the name refers to the fact that in this mode, when you enter a command, the switch executes the command and then displays messages that describe the commands results.
 - USERNAME# `privileged mode` also known as enable mode.
 1. allows more powerful commands
 2. moves user from user mode to enable mode
-- `reload` command tells switch to reinitialze or reboot Cisco IOS, only from privildged mode.
+- `reload` command tells switch to reinitialize or reboot Cisco IOS, only from privileged mode.
 - EXEC: commands that can be used in either user (EXEC) mode or enable (EXEC) mode are called EXEC commands
 - `!` are comments
 - `show running-config` lists current configuration in the switch
 - `enable secret love` config commands defines the password that all users must use to reach enable mode.
 - `login` switch performs simple password check
-- `password faith` command defines the passsword the console user must type when prompted
+- `password faith` command defines the password the console user must type when prompted
-- `?` provides help for all commands aviable in the mode
+- `?` provides help for all commands available in the mode
-- `debug` issues messges over time as events continue to occure.
+- `debug` issues messages over time as events continue to occur.

 ## Configuration Submodes and contexts
-- Commands entered in configuration mode update the active conf file, changes to the config occure immediately each time you press the enter key at the end of a command.
+- Commands entered in configuration mode update the active conf file, changes to the config occur immediately each time you press the enter key at the end of a command.
 - `interface`
 1. enter interface configuration mode by entering `interface FastEthernet 0/1` configuration command.
 - `configure terminal` EXEC command allows movement from enable mode to global config mode
 - `hostname Fred` configures switches name
 - `line console 0` movement from global configuration mode to console line configuration mode
-- Common Switch Configration Modes
+- Common Switch Configuration Modes
 |  Prompt   | Name of mode | Context setting commands to reach this mode   |
 |---        |---           |---                                            |
 |  hostname(config)#   | Global | None - First mode after configure terminal |